caozigao/File-Writers-for-OpenPMD-Standard/README.md

 # Compile the Code

-The makefile is setup to use gcc and gfortran with MPI.
+The makefile is set to use gcc and gfortran with MPI.
 The HDF5-Parallel library (version 1.8.13) is also required for compiling the code.

 To compile the programs, execute: